wawhal/intercom-translate/README.md

 1. I write my query as "Comment utiliser votre produit" which means "How to use your product".
 2. The support team at CompanyX gets this message "Comment utiliser votre produit" and also an internal note which contains the translation i.e "How to use your product" and the language code i.e. "fr".
 3. Now the support team knows only english.
-So they write an internal note saying "/translate fr Please read our documentation" where `/translate` is the keyword for translating, `fr` is the language code and rest of it is the text to be translated.
+So they write an internal note saying "/translate fr" where `/translate` is the keyword for translating, `fr` is the language code.
+4. Once the translate mode is on, the support team writes an internal note saying "Please read our documentation."
 4. I will get a reply from the support team saying "Veuillez lire notre documentation".

 Smoothe.
 Isn't it?